-What happens if my child is in school and a serious illness or injury causes them to leave school or stop going full time? - Michelle's Law applies only to Group Contracts
+What happens if my child is in school and a serious illness or injury causes them to leave school or stop going full time?

 Michelle's Law

 "Michelle's Law" applies to dependent college students.
 It protects them from losing coverage if a serious illness or injury causes them to leave school or stop going full time.